WAEB (AM)

-WAEB (790 kHz) is a commercial AM radio station licensed to Allentown, Pennsylvania, and serving the Lehigh Valley region of eastern Pennsylvania.
-It airs a news-talk radio format and is owned by iHeartMedia, Inc. The studios and offices are on Alta Drive in Whitehall.
+WAEB (790 kHz) is a commercial AM radio station licensed to Allentown, Pennsylvania, United States, and serving the Lehigh Valley region of eastern Pennsylvania.
+It airs a talk format and is owned by iHeartMedia, Inc. The studios and offices are on Alta Drive in Whitehall.

-By day, WAEB is powered at 3,600 watts.
-At night, to protect other stations on 790 AM from interference, it reduces power to 1,600 watts.
-It uses a directional antenna at all times, shifting from a two-tower array in the daytime to five towers at night.
-The transmitter is on Church Street near MacArthur Road (Pennsylvania Route 145) in Hokendauqua.
+WAEB's transmitter is situated off Church Street near MacArthur Road (Pennsylvania Route 145) in Hokendauqua.

 History

 Top 40 hits

 WAEB signed on the air on April 15, 1949.
 It was powered at 500 watts in the daytime and 1,000 watts at night.
 WAEB was an affiliate of ABC Radio.
 The studios were at 7th and Hamilton Streets.
 The call sign refers to the three major cities in the Lehigh Valley: Allentown, Easton and Bethlehem.

 The station was sold to Rust Broadcasting in 1957.
 Under Rust ownership, it began a Top 40 format, playing hit music for the young people of the Lehigh Valley.
 Its slogan was Music Radio 79 WAEB.
 (It was a short distance on the AM dial from 770 WABC in New York City.)
 In 1961, WAEB added an FM sister station, WAEB-FM at 104.1 MHz.
 For the first few years, both stations simulcast WAEB's Top 40 format.
 WAEB-FM broke away from the simulcast in the late 1960s, airing an automated beautiful music format.